WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 ## Development

 This game was one of my projects for my [Front End Developer Nanodegree][2] at [Udacity][3].
 They provided the game engine and resources and then I used my object-oriented JavaScript (OOJS) skills to make it work perfectly.
+You can see my code in the [app.js](js/app.js) file.

 Skills developed: